 Jehovah’s Witnesses and Seventh Day Adventists are two sects (some say cults) that are known for their non-mainstream teachings on hell.
 The JW believe that you simply die, but they also believe in resurrection.
 Honestly I could not make sense of their beliefs because they are so different than orthodox Christianity.
 I looked up some articles about death, hell and judgment on the JW website and all I can say is they do not read the same Bible that I read.
 The Seventh Day Adventists teach that when believers die, they are dead until they are resurrected and unbelievers simply stay dead.
 They do not believe in the existence of the soul apart from the body.
 Considering the thousands of cases of near-death experiences in which people have described dying, leaving their bodies and seeing dead loved ones and then returning to their bodies, I would have to say that the SDA have some ‘splaining to do.

-In my perspective if hell is not real or does not equal eternal suffering in a place separated from God, many people would be a whole lot less interested in being saved from it.
+I suspect that many people would be a whole lot less interested in pleasing God if they thought there was no heaven or hell.
 But some seem to think that avoiding teaching about hell and judgment, and sin for that matter, is going to draw more people to Christ.
 I don’t see that happening.
 What I see actually happening is the replacement of belief in God with other worldviews such as scientism and nihilism and existentialism.

-The unbiblical teaching of universalism is one reason for not teaching about hell.
+One reason for not teaching about hell is the unbiblical belief in universalism.
 This view teaches that all people, regardless of whether they know and obey the revealed truth about Jesus and God, will be saved.
 If this is true, then throw out your Bible and get busy partying!
 We don’t have to do anything, study anything, pray, stop sinning, obey any commandments, or love God and our neighbor!
-And all those sacrifices, including the Lamb of God on the cross, were for just for fun.
+And all those sacrifices that God told Moses and the Israelites to do were unnecessary.
+Jesus did not need to die on the cross for our sins.
 Whew, glad they figured that out.
 Not!
 These are lies straight from the devil.
 Remember back in Genesis?
 Satan told Eve (with a sly smile, no doubt) , “You will not surely die.”
 And then we all know what happened.
-Death!
-Destruction!
-War!
+They did what God told them not to do and everything was ruined.
 Do not fall for his lies and tricks.

 Jesus is the way, the truth and the life.
 No one comes to the Father, but through Jesus.
 John 14:6

 If there is no judgment for sins, is there a need for religion?
+Many progessives say no and their ‘churches’ are little more than community centers.
 The world is dividing into religious and non-religious factions.
 Those who are religious must courageously examine their beliefs and be willing to defend them in the coming anti-religious culture.
 Christians must study and discover what the Bible actually teaches about important doctrines such as hell, death, and judgment and not rely on someone else to do their thinking lest they be led astray by false teachers.
 If God is who he claims to be, our creator, provider, savior and judge, we must get to know him better!

 2 Thessalonians 1:5-10